pedro-moreira-ibm/bob-workshop/lab2/README.md

 <img width="2982" height="1812" alt="image" src="https://github.com/user-attachments/assets/ec65fa91-ac99-4f07-90a5-366c7ef3cd55" />

 ## 7.3: Define the new mode

+When prompted for the installation scope, you have two options:

+* Select **Global** if you regularly work with documentation.
+The mode will be available across all workspaces and can be reused in future projects.
+* Select **Project** if you only plan to use it for this lab.
+The mode will be available only in the current project.

 Fill in the mode details using the information below: